 This lively market town at the edge of the Bannau Brycheiniog (Brecon Beacons) National Park is famous for its annual food festival, but there’s plenty of things to see and do all year round.
 Here are just a few of them.

 For two days every September, the Abergavenny Food Festival transforms the town’s streets into an enormous buffet of food stalls, chef demonstrations and entertainment.
 It’s the biggest event on the UK foodie calendar.
 And you’ll never struggle to find great places to eat for the other 363 days of the year either...

 The town centre is packed with coffee shops and restaurants.
 For a quick bite, try the Fig Tree Espresso, which serves up tempting hand-made cakes in a pretty little courtyard.
 Or head to The Art Shop and Chapel for delicious dishes made from locally sourced and foraged ingredients.
-If you want to push the boat out, make the short trip out of town to The Hardwicke or The Walnut Tree for some seriously fine dining.
+If you want to push the boat out, make the short trip out of town to The Walnut Tree for some seriously fine dining.